AlbertMaristany/instacart/README.md

 node belvo.js
 ```

-###Recommendation

-Use [nodemon](https://www.npmjs.com/package/nodemon) on development to restart the server on change
+NOTE: Use [nodemon](https://www.npmjs.com/package/nodemon) on development to restart the server on change
 Use a process manager like [PM2](http://pm2.keymetrics.io/) on production

 ## Usage